-When we experience extremely high temperatures for several days it may be weather that our wildlife is not used to.
+When we experience extremely high temperatures for several days, it may be the weather that our wildlife is not used to.
 This means they may not be able to cope with the conditions.
-As a result it is possible that animals will be seen suffering dehydration and exhaustion.
+As a result, animals may be seen suffering dehydration and exhaustion.

-- Birds may pant by opening their beaks,hold their wings out and away from their body
+- Birds may pant by opening their beaks, holding their wings out and away from their body.

 - Kangaroos and wallabies may be lying down and not move away quickly if startled.
 They may also be seen salivating.

-- Some animals may also suffer burns on their paws from hot roof and road surfaces
+- Some animals may also suffer burns on their paws from hot roofs and road surfaces.

 How you can help

-- Provide shallow containers of water around your yard, ideally in the shade, through days with extreme temperatures can really help.
+- Providing shallow containers of water around your yard, ideally in the shade, through days with extreme temperatures can help.
 Remember to keep the containers clean, refresh frequently and be sure to change the water daily to deter mosquitos from breeding.

-- Place sticks or a stone in the containers to allow smaller animals that fall in, a way out.
+- Placing sticks or a stone in the containers to allow smaller animals that fall in, a way out.

-- Provide shade with a garden umbrella or other cover over distressed animals
+- Providing shade with a garden umbrella or other cover over distressed animals.

 - If you have found an animal in distress you can offer it a shallow dish of water to drink from.
 If it is too weak you can use an eyedropper to gently put a few drops on its lips or beak.
 Squirting water can choke animals.

-If a flying-fox is on the ground or entangled in netting on very hot days you can provide shade and gently mist 1300 094 737 immediately for help.
+- If a flying-fox is on the ground or entangled in netting on very hot days, you can provide shade and gently mist.
+Call WIRES on 1300 094 737 immediately for help.